 Consider purchasing NJ short term disability for pregnancy before getting pregnant and increase level of income replacement, and payment duration to provide your family the security it needs.

 NJ temporary disability benefits for maternity leave last of up to six (6) weeks after the actual delivery date.
 Entitlements may be payable for a longer period if your doctor certifies that you have a specific complication related to the pregnancy; you have a Caesarean section; or you have another simultaneous disability.

 New Jersey Paid Family Leave takes over once mom has recovered from childbirth.
-An additional six weeks of benefits are payable to bond with your baby.
+An additional six weeks of claims are payable to bond with your baby.

 Postpartum disorders are common and may extend the time before you return to work.
-Once again, the state benefits may not be sufficiently large, or last long enough.
+Once again, the state amounts may not be sufficiently large, or last long enough.
 Be prepared.